informarte/yuck/README.md

 Yuck's FlatZinc frontend supports all of FlatZinc except for float variables and float constraints.

+When used as a FlatZinc interpreter, Yuck proceeds as follows:

+* It performs a limited amount of constraint propagation to reduce variable domains before starting local search.
+* It eliminates variables by exploiting equality constraints.
+* It identifies and exploits functional dependencies to reduce the number of decision variables.
+* It uses an annealing schedule that interleaves adaptive cooling with geometric reheating.
+* In move generation, it concentrates on variables that are involved in constraint violations.
+* It uses restarting to increase robustness: When a solver terminates without having reached its objective, it gets replaced by a new one starting out from another random assignment.
+* When Yuck is configured to use multiple threads, restarting turns into parallel solving: Given a thread pool and a stream of solvers with a common objective, Yuck submits the solvers to the thread pool and, when one of the solvers provides a solution that satisfies the objective, Yuck discards all running and pending solvers.

+## Global constraints

 Yuck provides dedicated solvers for the following global MiniZinc constraints and their reified counterparts:

 * all_different, all_different_except_0